ritsrivastava01/CSV-Editor/README.md

 # Development Help:

-Pull request always welcome to improve the application and pls share the feedback for mac and Linux platform views as I don't have those :)
+Pull requests are always welcome for the improvement of the application.
+Please share the feedback for mac and Linux platform views as I don't have those :)

-## Getting Started
+## Installer

 Download latest installer [here](https://github.com/ritsrivastava01/CSV-Editor/releases)